WebReflection/wru/README.md

 asynchronous tests and wru.async()
 ----------------------------------
 Every test is performed synchronously unless there is one or more `wru.async()` calls.
-In latter case all tests after the current will be waiting for the asynchronous call to be executed.
+In latter case all tests after the current one will be waiting for the asynchronous call to be executed.
-When it happens, if the asynchronous call performed one or more assertions, the framework keep going without requiring any extra step: is that easy!
+When it happens, if the asynchronous call performed one or more assertions, the framework keep going without requiring any extra step: **is that easy!**

     // the test object ...
     {